Vibrating Panties Guide and Play Ideas

 Dirty talk: a phrase bank for texting or whispering

 Keep it consensual, negotiated, and tailored to your dynamic.
-Try mixing permission, anticipation, and sensory language.
+These are phrases we've heard couples in our community adapt successfully; try mixing permission, anticipation, and sensory language.
 For more ideas, explore our complete guides to submissive dirty talk and femdom dirty talk.

 Flirty starters (public or private):